Class 9 “The Adventures of Toto” Ruskin Bond

 During their travel, Toto unexpectedly pokes his head out of the bag, surprising the ticket collector.
 The ticket collector, taken aback, insists on calling Toto a dog despite Grandfather’s attempts to explain that Toto is a monkey.

-This confusion leads to Grandfather having to pay a fare for Toto as if he were a dog, showcasing the humorous misunderstanding between the ticket collector and Grandfather.
+The confusion leads Grandfather to pay a fare for Toto as if he were a dog, highlighting the humorous misunderstanding between the ticket collector and Grandfather.

 Q4: How does Toto take a bath?
 Where has he learnt to do this?
 How does Toto almost boil himself alive?

 A4: Toto takes a bath in a unique and surprisingly human-like manner.
-He tests the water temperature with his hand, gradually steps into the warm water, and slowly immerses himself up to his neck.
-This behaviour suggests that Toto has observed humans, likely the narrator, taking baths and has learned to mimic the process.
+He tests the water with his hand, then gradually steps into the warm water and immerses himself up to his neck.
+Toto’s behaviour suggests that he has observed humans, likely the narrator, taking baths and has learned to mimic the process.

 One day, Toto nearly boils himself alive by getting into a large kitchen kettle left on the fire.
 Initially finding the water warm enough for a bath, he sits with his head sticking out of the kettle.
-As the water begins to boil, Toto adjusts by raising himself slightly but finds the air cold and sits back down, continuing to hop up and down.
+As the water begins to boil, Toto adjusts by raising himself slightly, but the air is cold, so he sits back down and continues hopping up and down.

-This dangerous situation is halted when Grandmother arrives and rescues Toto, who had unwittingly placed himself in grave danger due to his curious nature and lack of understanding about boiling water.
+This dangerous situation is averted when Grandmother arrives and rescues Toto, who had unwittingly put himself in grave danger because of his curiosity and lack of understanding about boiling water.

 Q5: Why does the author say, “Toto was not the sort of pet we could keep for long”?

 A5: The author (Ruskin Bond) concludes that Toto was unsuitable as a long-term pet due to his mischievous and destructive behaviour.
 Throughout the story, Toto is depicted as causing various disruptions: tearing clothes, breaking dishes, and even endangering himself.
-Though often humorous, his actions cause inconvenience and expense for the family.
+Though often humorous, his actions cause the family inconvenience and expense.

 Moreover, Toto’s antics continually challenge the household’s peace and order, making it clear that his presence cannot be sustained without ongoing trouble.
-Therefore, the author implies that Toto’s playful nature, while entertaining, ultimately makes him unsuitable for a stable and peaceful home environment.
+Therefore, the author implies that Toto’s playful nature, while entertaining, ultimately makes him unsuitable for a stable, peaceful home.

 Extra Questions: